 All new pupils have a ‘shadow’ – a child of similar age – who looks after the new pupil and shows him/her around for as long as is necessary.
 The shadow and the new pupil often become good friends.
 Even if there is a language barrier at first, our experience is that a smile and a few hand signals can quickly put the new pupil at ease.
 There is also a member of staff who has specific responsibility for the well-being of overseas pupils.

 The Packwood food is varied and nutritious.
-If a special diet is required, we would do what we could to provide the necessary food, but experiencing British food is part of the cultural experience for foreign pupils, and rarely do they ask for any special dishes.
+If a special diet is required, we would do what we could to provide the necessary food, but experiencing British food is part of the cultural experience for foreign pupils.

 English as an Additional Language